Mykonos: Climate

 Because of the seasonal cool "meltemi" wind (similar to the other Cyclades islands) and the moderating sea, summer days are relatively cool, dry, sunny and pleasant.
-The reason for the low overall rainfall is the rain shadow of the Pindus Mountains, which dry out the westerly winds.
+The reason for the low overall rainfall is the rain shadow of the Pindus mountain range, which dry out the westerly winds.
 Winters in general are mild and wet, with many sunny days even in mid-winter.
 Snow is infrequent and doesn't stay long on the ground when it falls.